-Music industry courses from Augusta University are ideal for all students who wish to pursue non-performance careers in the music industry.
+Music industry courses from Augusta University are excellent for all students who wishes to pursue a career in the music industry.

 Introduction to Music Industry

 This course presents a broad overview of the music industry, and explains how its various segments operate on a daily basis; the music business system, how music is marketed, promoted, distributed, and heard, who the key players are, importance of copyright, recording agreements, touring and future opportunities, and how did we get here?
 This course presents the career opportunities that are available within the industry, and the knowledge needed to achieve those goals.

 Careers and Job Success in the Music Industry

 This course will introduce the wide array of exciting professional careers within the music industry, including paths to: performance, artist management, recording, production, touring, teaching and alternative careers.
 Learn how much can be earned in these areas and what traits and skills are needed to successfully secure a job.

 This course will present the essential components of a successful tour: finding a manager/team, defining short and long term goals, contracts and deals, alternative streams of income, and who get paid and how much.
 Also covered will be merchandising and promotion techniques, and the technical side of touring: stage plots, sound and lights, and how to settle up the show when the music is over.
 This course will provide a detailed overview of the complete touring and music merchandising process.